 How does one tell the difference between a parent who is a victim of parental alienation and one that is estranged due to bad behavior?
 The behavior of the parent during the period of alienation or estrangement is a good indicator of what is truly going on in the parent/child relationship.

 A parent who has been alienated from his/her child will continue to pursue a relationship with the child.
 The parent will attempt to communicate on a regular basis, will send emails and cards.
 The same parent will use the court system to fight the alienating parent and retain their legal rights to a relationship with their child.

 The alienated parent is not a parent who gives up or gives in.
-David Goldman is a good example of what an alienated parent will do in response to the alienating parent.
-His son was taken to Brazil by the mother who refused to return to the United States and pursued a divorce in Brazil.
+David Goldman has been open with his experience of alienation.
+His son was taken to Brazil by his mother who refused to return to the United States and pursued a divorce from Goldman in Brazil.

-David's ex-wife remarried and she, her family, and new husband used their status and influence to keep David away from his son.
+Goldman says his ex-wife remarried and she, her family, and new husband used their status and influence to keep Goldman away from his son.
 The Brazilian courts gave the mother custody of the son.
-David spent five years fighting in the Brazilian courts and finally regained custody of his son.
-No battle was too big, no expense too great for this father who had been alienated from his child.
+Goldman spent five years fighting in the Brazilian courts and finally regained custody of his son.
+No battle was too big and no expense too great for this father who had been alienated from his child.

 Behaviors Common to an Estranged Parent